sophiegraham/hay-poll/LAB.md

 * `POST /api/polls/:id/votes` vote for a candidate
   * Note: check that the candidate exists
 * `GET /api/polls/:id/results` get the results of a poll
+* `POST /api/auth/signup` signup a user
+* `POST /api/auth/login` login a user
+* `GET /api/auth/verify` verify a user by token

+## Requirements

+* Must be logged in to vote
+* Must be logged in to create poll
+* Must be logged in to see poll results
+* Do NOT have to be logged in to see poll and polls list

 ## Models

 * Poll
 * Vote
+* User

+## BONUS

+* User can only vote once per poll

 ## Tests